Archi-Lab-FAE/fae-swagger-demo/README.md

 Everything works fine if calls to the API endpoints return HTTP status code 501 (not implemented) and no body, since this is what all generated method stubs return by default.
-You can now start implementing your API endpoints.
+You can now start implementing your API endpoints by overriding the methods of the generated Spring controllers and interfaces.